-Habeas corpus.
-The idea that until guilt is proven, a criminal suspect should be assumed not to have committed a crime.
-It’s a measure that’s there to protect the innocent and avoid the horrible possibility of being falsely assumed to have committed a crime.
-To be falsely accused is a huge fear, and one that has been extensively exploited by cinema.
+The idea that until guilt is proven, a criminal suspect should be assumed not to have committed a crime, underpins our legal system.
+It protects the innocent and avoids the horrible possibility of being falsely assumed to have committed a crime.
+Such false accusation is a huge fear, and one that has been extensively exploited by cinema.

-This theme is extremely prevalent in the work of Hitchcock with The Wrong Man being the most obvious example.
-This is a film of a simplicity you’d be unlikely to see nowadays, as Henry Fonda’s character, Manny Balestrero, is falsely identified as having held up an insurance office.
+It’s a theme which is extremely prevalent in the work of Hitchcock with The Wrong Man being the most obvious example.
+Henry Fonda’s character, Manny Balestrero, is falsely identified as having held up an insurance office.
 The innocence of Balestrero is never in doubt, shown by the title, which is why it plays to our fear of being falsely accused so strongly.
 As the evidence mounts against him his situation gets more and more desperate as he’s apprehended and processed by police.
 This is a theme revisited by Hitchcock time and time again.

 This theme was again used in Hitchcock’s penultimate film, Frenzy.
 This takes place in London where someone has committed a string of murders by strangling women with a tie.
-This is one of his more violent films, being made in 1972, and with the string of murders we see it feels like a very early slasher film in places.
+This is one of his more violent films, being made in 1972.
+With the string of murders we see it feels like a very early slasher film in places.
 What we feel for the falsely accused Richard (Jon Finch) is enhanced by the highly publicised brutality of the crimes in question.

 Another film which shows Hitchcock’s ability to put his characters through hell and back is his lesser-known I Confess from 1953, which added the theme of testing one’s convictions to the false accusation storyline.
 It follows a Catholic Priest, Father Michael Logan (Montgomery Clift), who hears of a murder in confession.
 He is bound by religious duty not to divulge the information to police, and is tested to his limits as he becomes the main suspect in the murder case.
 While the predicament of Father Logan may be harder to relate to, being, in some senses, self-inflicted, it certainly adds an interesting new dimension to the theme of being falsely accused.